darrenrs/adcom-web-leaderboard/README.md

 # AdVenture Communist Web Leaderboard
-A freely accessible fullstack Node.js server that enables players of the idle game AdVenture Communist to gain insights into its competitive leaderboards.
+A freely accessible fullstack Node.js server that enables players of the idle game AdVenture Communist to gain insights into its competitive events.
 Currently live on my [personal website](https://darrenskidmore.com/adcom-leaderboard/).

 ## Technical Background
 The website is built in Node.js/Express with a SQLite database.
 It is far from cutting-edge and reflects technical quality from 2022-23.